Kohenet movement: Beliefs

 While the use of the name Asherah in particular draws controversy because it is the name of a rival Canaanite goddess, Kohenets point out that El is also the name of a Canaanite god who rivaled the Jewish God.
 Yet, it is seen as acceptable to "El" as a name for God.
 Generally, Kohenets do not worship a separate goddess when they use "Asherah", but recognize "Asherah" as one of the many divine names.

 The idea of "priestess" is part innovation and part based on obscured examples of female sacred service, such as the tzavot, who are known to have served at the entrance of the mishkan but are not described in any further detail.
 Hammer believes these roles were gradually obscured, with the first exile of 586 BC dealing a major blow to them.
 She compares the suppression and loss of female spiritual roles to that of the letter ghayin; a letter symbolizing the "ng" sound (still extant in Arabic) that fell out of use in the early biblical period, supplanted by the ayin, and which probably resembled a twisted cord.
 Letters have a particular significance in Judaism, with some believing the only thing God revealed to Moses and the people at Mount Sinai was the letter aleph.
 The letter, to Hammer, represents the suppressed voice of the prophetess, and claims that before she knew of its existence, she dreamed she gave a lecture on a missing Hebrew letter symbolizing "ng", and the attendant theological implications.
 This led her to research and confirm the reality of her dream.

 The movement literature draws on archeology and historical analysis regarding the presence of things like Asherah poles in the Jerusalemite Temple for most of its existence to argue for a modern re-acceptance of women in clerical roles and goddess imagery.
 Additionally, the Talmud mentions that women in the priestly caste received priestly offerings and were allowed to eat sacred food, though they could not perform temple rites.
-It also discusses the bamot (high places) as acceptable worship sites in the absence of a temple (which existed alongside the temple until Hezekiah).
+It also discusses the bamot (high places) as acceptable worship sites in the absence of a temple (which also existed alongside the temple until Hezekiah).
 At the Bamot, it was permissible to ordain women into religious service.
 They cite Tzipporah (acting to save Moses during their journey to Egypt from a spiritual attack), Miriam (a Levite and holder of the title neviah), and Deborah as named figures who fill a priestess or prophetess role in scripture.
 Francesca Sarah of Safed (who had sacred visions), Rebbetzin Malka of Belz, Hannah Rachel Werbermacher (both Hasidic figures), and Colette Alboulker-Moscat (a Kabbalist) are cited as more recent historical examples.